 Now here's where the lines begin to get blurred.
 There is a weekly cap on how many Aeos Coins you can earn a week.
 It'll take at least three weeks to earn enough currency for one of the cheaper Pokémon, not counting daily login bonuses and other events.
 A grind, but not essentially pay-to-win.

 Hold items can also be equipped to Pokémon that offer passive buffs to your Pokémon in battle.
 While their price tag is more reasonable, they will, by definition, make your Pokémon stronger, giving you a competitive edge.
 However, you can't buy them with real money, and you must get to at least Trainer Level 10 to fill all three item slots, so while you will be at a disadvantage compared to players who have played longer, you can't pay real money to boost your stats.

 The line starts to blue when you consider Item Enhancers, items that can level up Hold items.
 While you can unlock them by other means, players who shell out cash for the Battle Pass will likely get more Item Enhancers than those who don't, further widening the skill gap.
 Even worse, you can use Aeos gems in place of Aeos Tickets to buy items and Item Enhancers.
 This is where you can buy your way to the top.

 Play to win

-While Pokémon Unite may be guilty of some egregious grinding, Pokémon Unite is not any more pay-to-win than other free-to-play games on the Nintendo Switch.
+Pokémon Unite is guilty of some egregious grinding, but the pay to win pitfalls are worse here than other free-to-play games on the Nintendo Switch.
 But if you have younger players playing Pokemon Unite, remember that you can set parental controls to limit their play time and access to payment options.